clux/probes.hugo/content/post/2020-09-27-second-brain.md

 > **My notes must be available offline**

-If that means I have to do a full sync up front; fine.
+If that means I have to do a full sync up front; **fine**.
 A folder of documents behind `git` solves this.
-Incidentally, it also solves the merge conflict resolution problem that `OneNote` was giving me due to the way it hid its sync successes/failures.
-Imagine arriving back at your desktop computer only to find that your laptop didn't sync, so you either have to bring your laptop back up, or solve a merge conflict (with yourself) the next time you open your laptop (on an interface worse than git's no less).
-Super annoying.
-Now just `git commit` and `git push`, and if you play your cards right you never get a merge conflict.
+This also solves the merge conflict resolution problem that `OneNote` was giving me due to the way it hid its synchronisation mechanism.
+Imagine arriving back at your desktop computer only to find that your laptop didn't sync, so you either have to boot your laptop back up, or solve a merge conflict (with yourself) the next time you open your laptop (on an interface somehow worse than git).
+Not great.

+Now I just `git commit` and `git push`, and never get a merge conflict.

 That means that no matter how slick the following solutions look: